xor-function/gps2hotspot/README.md

 It dumps logs only to a specified mobile hotspot via an FTP server.

-The FTP server use successfully is the android app
+The FTP server used successfully is the android app
 ES File Explorer.

 ## Required Perl Modules